open-contracting/ocds-kibana-manual-en/docs/C2/Seccion1/1_ElasticSearch.md

 In the same way ElasticSearch distributes information, it also distributes the data query processing.
 When we make a database search and this information is distributed, each node has the task of processing this query and return the available information.
 In the end, the system as a whole will create the final result, joining the segments given by each node.

-For this reason, a system based in ElasticSearch and appropriately configured can make complex queries with large amounts of data, and still keep a high performance for the final user, regardsless their location.
+For this reason, a system based in ElasticSearch and appropriately configured can make complex queries with large amounts of data, and still keep a high performance for the final user, regardless their location.

 ## ElasticSearch Concepts